Suped

 Common pitfalls

-Assuming Google Postmaster Tools provides full B2B G-Suite coverage for all metrics.
+Assuming Google Postmaster Tools provides full deliverability data for all B2B Google Workspace domains, leading to blind spots.

-Failing to regularly clean email lists, leading to higher bounce rates and blocklist hits.
+Failing to regularly clean email lists, resulting in higher bounce rates and potentially lower sender reputation.

 Expert tips